 From 2009 to 2014, Japan was led again with more volatility.

 In 2014, Japanese consumption plummeted after the combination of Quantitative Easing (QE) and the Value Add Tax increase.
-Good news, consumption has been recovering.
+Good news, consumption has been recovering for several quarters.
+Slower growth in 3Q2017 was primarily in services and non-durables.

 Where consumers are most sensitive and have most discretion – durable goods — Japanese shoppers were generally stronger than U.S. shoppers from 1999 to 2014.